Poets

 (1986 - Present)

-Dr. Eve L. Ewing was born and raised in Chicago’s Logan Square community.
-A sociologist and writer across genres, she holds a BA with honors in English language & literature with a focus on 20th-century African-American literature from the University of Chicago, an MAT in elementary education from Dominican University, an M.Ed in education policy and management from Harvard University, and a doctorate from the Harvard Graduate School of Education.
-Her sociological research focuses on racism, social inequality, and urban policy, particularly as they relate to American public schools.
+Dr. Eve L. Ewing was born and raised in Chicago’s Logan Square community, the daughter of a radio reporter/producer and an artist.
+A sociologist, organizer, and writer across genres, she holds a BA with honors in English language and literature with a focus on 20th-century African-American literature from the University of Chicago, an MAT in elementary education from Dominican University, an M.Ed in education policy and management from Harvard University, and a doctorate from the Harvard Graduate School of Education.

 -